moggs2/decide-ai-ic-challenge/README.md

 ### General differences

-The numbers found for this challenge are quite similiar.
-One main difference are the numbers in the first and the last column.
+The numbers found for this challenge are quite similar.
+One main difference are the numbers in the first and last column.
 The numbers in the first column are a bit higher than the comparison table of the fork.
 The last column contains a bit lower numbers.

 ### Incremental differences

-The cost for additional tokens remained not stable for 3 additional tokens.
+The cost for additional tokens did not remain stable for 3 additional tokens.
 There was an increase.
-But 1 additional tokens and 7 additional tokens remained stable with about 85M cycles.
+But 1 additional token and 7 additional tokens remained stable with about 85M cycles.

    - Generating 1 additional token: ~83M cycles
    - Generating 3 additional tokens: ~258M cycles (129M per token)
    - Generating 7 additional tokens: ~607MM cycles (87M per token)

-Another similarity is that the cycles count become steeper when the word input increases in comparison to the output.
-It is similiar to the previous findings.
+Another similarity is that the cycle count becomes steeper when the word input increases in comparison to the output.
+It is similar to the previous findings.
 The localhost cannot execute more than 4B cycles.
-Therefore the input length of 128 was not possible.
+Therefore, the input length of 128 was not possible.

 The table of instructions from the forked repo to compare: